Time After Time (1979 film): Plot

-In 1893 London, popular writer H. G. Wells displays a time machine to his skeptical dinner guests and explains how it works, including having a "non-return key" that keeps the machine at the traveler's destination and a "vaporizing equalizer" that keeps the traveller and machine on equal terms.
+In 1893 London, popular writer H. G. Wells displays a newly invented "time machine" to his skeptical dinner guests and explains how it works, including having a "non-return key" that keeps the machine at the traveler's destination and a "vaporizing equalizer" that keeps the traveler and machine on equal terms.
 Police constables suddenly arrive, searching for Jack the Ripper.
-A bag with blood-stained gloves belonging to Wells's friend John Leslie Stevenson, a surgeon, leads them to conclude that Stevenson may be the killer.
+A bag with blood-stained gloves belonging to Wells' friend John Leslie Stevenson, a surgeon, leads them to conclude that Stevenson may be the killer.
 Wells races to his laboratory, but the time machine is gone.

-Stevenson escapes to the future, though without the "non-return" key, causing the machine to reappear in 1893 automatically.
+Stevenson escapes to the future but without the "non-return key", causing the machine to reappear in 1893 automatically.
 Wells then pursues Stevenson to November 5, 1979, where the machine is now on display at a museum in San Francisco.
-Wells finds the future deeply shocking, having expected an enlightened socialist utopia.
-Instead, he sees chaos in the form of airplanes, automobiles, and a history of global war, crime, and bloodshed.
+Wells finds the twentieth century's history of warfare, greed, and violence deeply shocking, as he intended to travel to the future in the belief humanity is capable of an enlightened socialist utopia.
+He also learns that a series of unsolved murders, all of women, have occurred.

-At a bank, Wells exchanges some British banknotes for present-day American currency.
+Unable to spend his antiquated British currency, Wells exchanges it for American dollars.
 Hungry, he enters a McDonald's and is alternately puzzled and pleased with modern dining options.
 Reasoning that Stevenson also needs to exchange British money, Wells visits various banks in search of him.
 At the Chartered Bank of London, he meets employee Amy Robbins, who directed Stevenson to the Hyatt Regency hotel.
 Smitten with Wells, she gives him her card, saying he should “give her a ring”.

-Upon being confronted by Wells, Stevenson confesses that he finds modern society pleasingly violent, stating, "90 years ago, I was a freak.
+Upon being confronted by Wells, Stevenson confesses that he finds modern society pleasingly violent, stating, "Ninety years ago, I was a freak.
 Today, I'm an amateur."
-Wells demands that he return to 1893 to face justice, but Stevenson instead attempts to wrestle the non-return key from him.
+Wells tries to convince him they do not belong in 1979, but Stevenson instead attacks him and tries to steal the key.
 Their struggle is interrupted by a maid, and Stevenson flees, only to be hit by a car during the frantic chase.
-Wells follows him to the hospital emergency room and is told Stevenson is dead, but is not allowed to view the body.
+Wells follows him to the hospital emergency room, but Stevenson is able to escape injured; the hospital, not wanting trouble, lies to Wells that he is dead.